herebythere/baseboard/README.md

 ##Usage##

-Grab `baseboard.css` from the src directory and copy it into your resources folder or project directory.
+Grab `baseboard.css` from the src directory and copy it into your resources or project directory.
 Rename it something relative to your project.

-Link custom fonts, add your '@font-faces' after:
+Add your '@font-faces' after:

 `/* Put @font-faces here.*/`

-Style the blank body class :
+Style body class after:

 `/* Put body declarations (like fonts) here... */`